defold/defold.github.io/extension-facebook/index.md

 * The Facebook Graph API is documented here: https://developers.facebook.com/docs/graph-api

+## Deferred Facebook SDK initialization

+The Facebook SDK must be initialized before any of the functions of the SDK can be used.
+The default behaviour is for the Facebook SDK to be automatically initialized on startup.
+If manual Facebook SDK initialization is preferred then set the `facebook.autoinit` property to 0 in *game.project* and call `facebook.init()` to initialize the SDK.

 ## Facebook Analytics

 Facebook Analytics allows you as a developer to get aggregated demographics and rich insights, like how many people launch your app, how often people make purchases and many other interactions.